 To be considered novel (or new), the invention must not have been available to the public before the first patent application was filed.
 Importantly, “available to the public” does not require that the invention can actually be found for sale somewhere.
 Although selling a product is often enough to make an invention embodied in that product “available to the public”, printed or online publications, anywhere in the world, are also taken into account.

-If the invention has already been disclosed, it is said to be “anticipated.”
 As such, the invention will not meet the novelty requirement, and thus will not be granted a patent, even if you came up with the idea independently.
 Even a long-forgotten patent or other public document from decades ago is enough to prevent anyone else from obtaining a valid patent for the same thing.

 Before hiring a patent agent to perform a novelty search, innovators can perform their own preliminary search.
-It would be disappointing to pay a patent agent to find a prior disclosure you could have found yourself – not only do you have the bad news that your invention isn’t patentable, you also have an invoice.
+It would be disappointing to pay an agent to find a prior disclosure you could have found yourself – not only do you have the bad news that your invention isn’t patentable, you also have an invoice.

 Online resources available to the public, which can be useful for performing a preliminary search:

-– General search engines – Peer-reviewed journal websites
+• General search engines

-– Private patent databases – Government patent databases
+• Private patent databases

 Searching through peer-reviewed journal websites is a good way to find inventions that may only be disclosed in scholarly journals.
 Typically, a general search engine will not reveal these results unless the exact title (or something close to the exact title) is used.
 One of the most popular free peer-reviewed journal databases is Google Scholar.
 When using public databases of scholarly journals, it is important to use the same narrowing search technique and synonyms previously described for general search engines.